therealfuntimeswithdanny/MBD-Blog/Readme.md

 # MBD BLOG
 The offical Blog for madebydanny.uk
 # Basic Info
-madebydanny.uk/blog.html will have the home page design of MBD-BLOG but all links redirect to blog.madebydanny.uk
+madebydanny.uk/blog.html will have the home page design of MBD-Blog but all links redirect to blog.madebydanny.uk
 # What's new
 #1 Offline Mode<br>
 #2 Faster loading times<br>